 Clear the room as much as possible, and spread a drop cloth on the floor.
 You can apply Venetian plaster to most walls and ceilings, but the surface should be flat and smooth.
 If there are any cracks or holes, fill and sand them first.
 Wash off any dirt and grease.
 The surfaces should be first primed or covered with flat paint before you apply Venetian plaster.

 Open the can of Venetian plaster and, if necessary, add the tint.
 Mix the ingredients thoroughly.

-Start at a corner of the room.
-Apply the plaster with a flexible steel trowel or a 4- to 6-inch drywall knife.
-Apply a thin coat of plaster while holding the trowel at a 15- to 30-degree angle.
-Spread the plaster with varying lengths and angles of strokes.
+Starting at a corner of the room, apply the plaster to the surface using a flexible steel trowel or a 4- to 6-inch-wide drywall knife.
+Apply a thin coat of plaster while holding the trowel at a 15- to 30-degree angle to the wall.
+Spread the plaster with strokes that vary in length and angle.

 Apply the Second Coat

-To burnish, rub the surface with very fine sandpaper (400 or 600 grit) using a circular motion.
-Clean the... surface with a damp cloth.
-Create a more polished look by rubbing the surface with the flat side of a clean trowel or putty knife.
+To burnish, rub the surface with very fine sandpaper (400- or 600-grit) using a circular motion.
+Clean the surface with a damp cloth.
+You can create a more polished look by rubbing the surface with the flat side of a clean trowel or putty knife.